-The descent from Namche to the Dudh koshi can be the hardest stage of the entire trek.
+The descent from Namche to the Dudh Koshi can be the hardest stage of the entire trek.
 The trail descends over the ridge past rocky cliffs and scattered pines to the tiny village of Tokthok.
-Although the path is all downhill, the unrelenting slope places massive impact on the knees.
-Once you cross the high suspension bridge, the path runs mostly level.
-We will work though rhododendron and pine forests with the view of distance snow covered peak before arriving Phakding.after lunch here we will continue gentle walking to Lukla, the trail drops steeply and runs level though out the day, enjoying the lush green scenery around and passing through the incredible mountain scenery and local Sherpa village arrival in Lukla, you will have time to stroll around the local areas and have a good shower.
+Although the path is all downhill, the unrelenting slope places a massive impact on the knees.
+Once you cross the high suspension bridge, the trail runs mostly level.
+We will work through rhododendron, and pine forests with the view of distance snow covered peak before arriving Phakding.after lunch here we will continue gentle walking to Lukla, the trail drops steeply and runs level throughout the day, enjoying the lush green scenery around and passing through the incredible mountain scenery and local Sherpa village arrival in Lukla, you will have time to stroll around the local areas and have a good shower.

 Day 18: - Flight from Lukla to Kathmandu.

-Saying final goodbye to our porters, we will have a flight back to ktm of an exciting one hour.
-(It also can be a spare day in case of bad weather in Lukla which makes the Lukla flight delayed and cancel.)
-At the evening you can have your last night in Nepal enjoying the Nepali cultural dinner show exchanging greetings among friends and with all Nepalese people.
+Saying a final goodbye to our porters, we will have a flight back to ktm of an exciting one hour.
+(It also can be an extra day in case of bad weather in Lukla, which makes the Lukla flight delayed and cancel.)
+In the evening, you can have your last night in Nepal enjoying the Nepali cultural dinner show exchanging greetings among friends and with all Nepalese people.
 You can buy some souvenirs.

 Day 19: - Free day in Kathmandu

 Today you will have a free day in Kathmandu valley.
 Have some rest in your hotel.
-You can also take a leisurely stroll over the streets and buy some souvenirs and remembering from Nepal.
-At evening we will have a typical Nepali dinner accompanied with cultural shows.
+You can also take a stroll over the streets and buy some souvenirs and remembering from Nepal.
+In the evening, we will have a typical Nepali dinner accompanied by cultural shows.

 Not satisfied with this itinerary?
 Cutomize Now

-Above the Himalaya Trekking have made every effort to keep our price as competitive as possible, by still providing an excelling service to our customer.
-We pay our porters and guide the legal wages agreed with the porters union, our trekking staffs are some of the best paid in Nepal which allow us to attract only the best guides and porters and we have same amount of Insurance for guide and porter which is more than Government fixed amount.
-All our price are nett and there are no hidden cost everything is clear on cost includes and excludes this is the main reason all our customer are happy from our service.
-For up to date cost for the trip please contact us.
+Above the Himalaya, Trekking has made every effort to keep our price as competitive as possible, by still providing an excelling service to our customers.
+We pay our porters and guide the legal wages agreed with the porters union, our trekking staffs are some of the best paid in Nepal which allow us to attract only the best guides and porters and we have the same amount of Insurance for guide and porter which is more than Government fixed amount.
+All our prices are net and there is no hidden cost,s everything is clear on cost includes and excludes this is the main reason all our customers are happy with our service.
+For up to date cost for the trip, please contact us.